 Each state sets its own aggregate contribution limit.
 Usually, the aggregate contribution limit is based on the cost of 7 years of postsecondary education in the state.

-In New York, the aggregate contribution limit is $520,000, more than any other state.
+In New York, the aggregate contribution limit is $520,000, more than most other states.

 Once the New York 529 plan account balance reaches the aggregate contribution limit, no further contributions will be allowed.
 Excess contributions will be returned to the contributor.
 However, the New York 529 plans may continue to accumulate earnings after reaching the aggregate limit.